On a local-global principle for quadratic twists of abelian varieties: Proof of the main theorem

-We will distinguish the following three cases: \begin{enumerate}[a)] \item $B$ is simple (over $k$). \item $B\sim C\times D$, where $C$ and $D$ are elliptic curves defined over $k$ which are not quadratic twists of each other. \item $B\sim C\times C_\xi$, where $C$ is an elliptic curve defined over $k$ and $\xi$ is a quadratic character. \end{enumerate} Suppose that a) holds.
-From \eqref{equation: restriction of scalars} we see that either $B\sim B_\psi$ or $B_\varphi\sim B_{\psi}$.
-In the first case, we obtain that $A\sim A'$, and in the latter case we have
+We will distinguish three cases: a) $B$ is simple (over $k$); b) $B\sim C\times D$, where $C$ and $D$ are elliptic curves over $k$ which are not quadratic twists. c) $B\sim C\times C_\xi$, where $C$ is an elliptic curve over $k$ and $\xi$ is a quadratic character.